 Unlike books, published papers, and research that need to be no older than five to eight years, archived information could be older.
 Since this information is archived, it is old and from the past.
 Students who are studying history and social sciences often quote and cite this archived material in their papers and other work.

 Harvard Citation for Artwork

 Artwork includes things like paintings, statues, photographs, and other visual art.
-Students rarely cite this kind of literature or work into their work but sometimes they do need to refer to them to clarify their main theme.
+Students rarely cite this kind of literature or work in their work but sometimes they do need to refer to them to clarify their main theme.
 Usually, students studying art and literature refer to them to explain their work and prove their point.